 Prosecutors will likely oppose requests for mercy.
 That’s their job.
-The Attorney General has issued policies that direct all prosecutors to charge defendants as severely as possible.
-His policy requires prosecutors to object to any arguments that may lead to a downward departure.
+In the past, we’ve had several people that, while serving as Attorney General, issued policies that directed all prosecutors to charge defendants as severely as possible.
+For example, under President Trump, the Attorney General Sessions has a policy that required prosecutors to object to any arguments that could lead to a downward departure.

 Still, Title 18 USC § 3555(a) requires judges to consider all types of personal factors.
 The guidelines provide a start.
 It’s up to the prosecutor to argue for a stiff sentence, and for the defense attorney to argue for a lenient sentence.

 - What steps should a person take to show that he is worthy of a lower sentence?

 In some cases, that person may want to write a comprehensive story.
 The story should begin with a clear understanding of diminished capacity.
 In many cases, a person will plead guilty.
 Yet if he can show influences that led him into crime, he may help his attorney advance an argument for diminished capacity.